mehrad77/Chista/readme.txt

 == Changelog ==

+= 1.2.1 =
+* added new setting to deactivate Magazine widgets on blog index
+* fixed styling of site title

 = 1.2 =
 * added selective refresh to all theme settings
 * added function to return single theme option